jasonm23/emacs-remember-theme/README.md

-# Remember Theme
+# Emacs - Remember Theme

-Assuming that you version your .emacs with git (etc), you may not want to keep some of these defaults versioned.
-Personally I don't want to use the same theme everywhere, for example on a terminal session, one theme looks better, or perhaps on two different machines I want an at a glance difference.
+I keep my `.emacs` in source control, and use the same defaults on all the machines I use.
+However, I like to have different themes on different machines.

-To help me with this problem, I've written two simple function which save and load the current theme name to ~/.emacs-theme (notably, outside of ~/.emacs.d)
+To help me do this automatically I've created this little feature that remembers the current theme when Emacs closes, and loads it again when you start up.

-Using it is simply a case of requiring the library

-    (require 'remember-theme)

-Which will automatically add remember-theme-load to the after-init-hook and remember-theme-save to the kill-emacs-hook

-If you install via elpa (marmalade repo) this should happen automatically, without any other intervention.
+If you install via elpa (marmalade repo) everything is set up for you automatically.

-Just use `package-install remember-theme`
+Just install with: `M-x package-install remember-theme`